 Mitigation: 1) Clearly separate database backups / logs from anything else so that only DBAs would have access.
 2) Use “at rest” encryption.

 Disk space attack

-This one might be also a minor one as it assumes a malicious inside job or a an accident by non-aware Postgres user.
+This one might be also a minor one as it assumes a malicious inside job or an accident by non-aware Postgres user.
 The fact is that at default settings, all users with login rights, even the normal unprivileged ones, could create both persistent and temporary objects (mostly tables) in the default “public” schema.
-That is of course not bad “per se” and adds convenience, but can again be abused – to create a table and insert so many rows into it (think generate_series) that server IO is depleted or the disk space runs eventually out and Postgres crashes.
+That is of course not bad “per se” and adds convenience but can again be abused – to create a table and insert so many rows into it (think generate_series) that server IO is depleted, or the disk space runs eventually out and Postgres crashes.

 Mitigation: 1) Don’t use “public” schema at all for important applications and create app specific schemas.
 2) When already using “public” schema, then for those systems where temporary / auxiliary tables should actually not be needed for normal users, one should strip the CREATE rights from everyone besides maybe the schema owner.
 In SQL this would be something like:

 REVOKE CREATE ON SCHEMA public FROM PUBLIC; -- then hand out grants for those who really need them GRANT CREATE ON SCHEMA public TO app_owner_role;

 3) For more or less similar reasons also set the “temp_file_limit” parameter to some reasonably low value.
 The parameter controls how much disk space all temporary files of a query can maximally occupy.
 This is relevant only for transparent temp files caused by heavy queries though.

 Distributed Denial of Service attacks for publicly exposed DBs